JuliaPlots/PlotDocs.jl/docs/src/UnitfulExt/unitfulext.md

 *for plotting data with units seamlessly in Julia*

-`UnitfulRecipes` provides recipes for plotting figures when using data with [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) units.
+`Plots` provides `Unitful` recipes for plotting figures when using data with [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) units.

+NOTE: Since julia `1.9`, the `UnitfulRecipes` module has been renamed to `UnitfulExt` for practical purposes and consistency with package dependencies / weak extensions: this detail (legacy) doesn't have to be known by the end user.

 ---